kubernetes/kops/README.md

 `kops` helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
-AWS (Amazon Web Services) is currently officially supported, with GCE in beta support , and VMware vSphere in alpha, and other platforms planned.
+AWS (Amazon Web Services) is currently officially supported, with GCE and OpenStack in beta support, and VMware vSphere in alpha, and other platforms planned.